-- 3.1 Every programme will have a curriculum and syllabi consisting of core theory courses, elective courses, seminars / practical courses and project work. - 3.1.1 The elective courses from the curriculum are to be chosen with the approval of the Head of the Department.

-- 3.1.2 The medium of instruction for all courses, examinations, seminar presentations and project thesis shall be English. - 3.1.3 Choice Based Credit System is implemented offering Choice in professional core and professional Electives.
+- 3.1 Every programme will have a curriculum and syllabi consisting of core theory courses, elective courses, seminars / practical courses and project work. - 3.1.1 The elective courses from the curriculum are to be chosen with prior approval from the Head of the Department. - 3.1.2 The medium of instruction for all courses, examinations, seminar presentations and project thesis shall be English. - 3.1.3 Choice Based Credit System is implemented offering choice in professional core and professional electives.